-We have worked in Latin America since 2009, and in 2014 established a regional office in Nicaragua to lead our support of student and teacher teams in low-resource schools in Nicaragua, Honduras, Guatemala and Paraguay.
+We have worked in Latin America since 2009.
+Our regional office is based in Honduras however our teams work across Latin America to support low-resource schools in Honduras, Nicaragua, Guatemala, El Salvador and Paraguay.

 Working closely with local organisations and government education offices, we engage low-resource schools in our School Enterprise Challenge Latin America programme, providing direct training and step-by-step support that is tailored to the local context, as well as social media networks for teacher and student experience exchanges.